Beyond the Pocket: A Large-Scale International Study on User Preferences on Bodily Placements of Commercial Wearables: Introduction

 \section{Introduction}

 Wearable technology has become increasingly ubiquitous, offering features supporting health monitoring, fitness tracking, and communication.
 Continued advancements in miniaturization and computing-power driven by trends such as Moore’s Law ~\cite{moore1965cramming}, are enabling the creation of devices that are smaller, more powerful, and more seamlessly integrated into daily life~\cite{culhane2005accelerometers, Sun2018Wearable}.
 However, the success of these technologies hinges not only on functionality but also on how individuals choose to integrate them into their lived experiences.
-While considerable Human-Computer Interaction (HCI) research focuses on device features and application development (e.g.,~\cite{Bentvelzen2023DerivedMetrics, Consolvo2008UbiFit}), a comprehensive understanding of how individuals integrate wearables into their daily lives, including their preferred wearing locations, their potential motivations for those choices, perceived accompanying usability implications, and how cultural norms and individual preferences influence these choices, remains limited.
+While Human-Computer Interaction (HCI) and Personal Informatics (PI) research has previously focused on (user perceptions of) visualisation design (e.g.~\cite{Consolvo2008UbiFit, Bentvelzen2023DerivedMetrics}), what user interactions look like with PI tools (e.g.~\cite{Loerakker2025GiveAndTake, Epstein2015InformaticsModel}), and motivations behind using wearable devices and their embedded metrics (e.g.~\cite{Loerakker2025_LivEM, Rooksby2014-LivedInformatics}), it remains under-explored how users' preferred wearing locations change throughout the day, and how cultural norms and individual preferences influence these choices.
+Furthermore, there is a lack of understanding on users' motivations for carrying choices, and their perceived accompanying usability implications.